 Set up of the bath requires careful unpacking and placement of the bath, filling the bath with fluid, and connecting power.
 Consult Section 5, Installation, for detailed instructions for proper installation of the bath.
 Be sure to place the bath in a safe, clean and level location.
+Refer to Section 5.3, Tipping Prevention Bracket Installation.

-Fill the bath tank with an appropriate liquid.
+Fill the bath tank with an appropriate fluid.
 For operation at moderate bath temperatures, clean distilled water works well.
 Carefully pour the fluid into the bath tank through the large rectangular access hole above the tank avoiding spilling any fluid.
-The fluid must not exceed a height of 12.7-20.3 mm (0.5-0.8 inches) below the bottom of the lid (NOT the access cover).